This article was reviewed and updated on June 15, 2020

 How much can you borrow: $5k to $500k.
 You will typically qualify for a loan that is 10% to 15% of your business’s annual gross revenues.

-How long can you borrow it: 3 to 36 months, with payment automatically deducted from your bank account on a daily or weekly basis.
+How long can you borrow it: The repayment term can be from 3 to 36 months, with payments automatically debited from your bank account on a daily or weekly basis.

 APRs and Fees: OnDeck loans range from around 20% to 40% APR, and the APR on their cash flow loans can be up to 100% APR.